-Yet the 3 levels outlined by Tsukamoto fails to recognise the third sector.
-A 4th level of active, intended blended value 'social', 'economic' and ethical capital is added to the model.
-While the first three views of ethical behaviour pertain to the accumulation of 'profitability' in terms of economic capital, it is only at level 4 that it is re-conceptualised as a way of building ethical capital grounded in both social and economic rationality.
-It is only at level 4 that business ethics are revised to re-frame the concept so that it is measured in more than economic terms - beyond bottom line accounting, to a point of looking at what the purpose of multi-bottom lining has to offer and what is represented along the line.
+Yet the three levels outlined by Tsukamoto fail to recognise civil society.
+We propose a fourth level of active, intended blended value that combines 'social' and 'economic' outcomes through the application of ethical capital.
+While the first three levels view ethical behaviour as pertinent to the accumulation of 'profitability' in terms of economic capital, it is only at level 4 that it is reconceptualised as a way of building ethical capital through the application of social and economic rationality.
+It is only at level 4 that business ethics are revised to re-frame the concept so that it is measured in more than economic terms - beyond bottom line accounting, to a point of looking at the purpose of multi-bottom line accounting, and considering what is represented by each contribution.

-Alter's (2004) model (Figure 1), the sustainability spectrum serves well here to map the ethical capital levels across the fields representing the differences across the social and private sectors.
-As represented here levels 1, 2 and 3 represent the ethics of private businesses that are primarily based on economic value creation.
-It is the organisations that are primarily social value creators that levels of 4 and 5 pertain to that significantly changes the values base.
+In Alter's (2004) model (Figure 1), the sustainability spectrum serves well as a map of ethical capital levels across the social and private economies.
+As represented here levels 1, 2 and 3 represent the ethics of private businesses that are primarily based on economic value creation (right hand side of the diagram).
+The fourth level situates social enterprise by arguing that good must not be done solely for reasons of profit.
+It is the organisations that are primarily social value creators (left hand side of the diagram) in levels 4 and 5 where it significantly changes the values base.